 - Assess breasts and note swelling, erythema and tenderness

-- Note skin quality and presence of cracked nipples that may indicate potential for infection.
+- Note skin quality and the presence of cracked nipples that may indicate the potential for infection.
 Monitor for signs of potential abscess development

 Drinking water helps to promote milk production and flow.